badsectorlabs/ludus/docs/docs/using-ludus/sources.md

 Reference roles by directory name (`my_helper`) under `roles:` in any blueprint's `range-config.yml`.
 If a local role shares a name with a galaxy role, Ludus skips the galaxy install and uses the local role.

-Roles install per-user by default; admins can use `--global-roles` on `source add` to install instance-wide.
+Roles install per-user by default; admins can use `--global` on `source add` to install instance-wide.

 ### Blueprints